ReactiveX/RxJava/docs/What's-different-in-2.0.md

 As one of the primary goals of RxJava 2, the design focuses on performance and in order enable it, RxJava 2.0.7 adds a custom `io.reactivex.FlowableSubscriber` interface (extends `org.reactivestreams.Subscriber`) but adds no new methods to it.
 The new interface is **constrained to RxJava 2** and represents a consumer to `Flowable` that is able to work in a mode that relaxes the Reactive-Streams version 1.0.0 specification in rules §1.3, §2.3, §2.12 and §3.9:

-  - §1.3 relaxation: `onSubscribe` may run concurrently with `onNext` in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the resposibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
+  - §1.3 relaxation: `onSubscribe` may run concurrently with `onNext` in case the `FlowableSubscriber` calls `request()` from inside `onSubscribe` and it is the responsibility of `FlowableSubscriber` to ensure thread-safety between the remaining instructions in `onSubscribe` and `onNext`.
   - §2.3 relaxation: calling `Subscription.cancel` and `Subscription.request` from `FlowableSubscriber.onComplete()` or `FlowableSubscriber.onError()` is considered a no-operation.
   - §2.12 relaxation: if the same `FlowableSubscriber` instance is subscribed to multiple sources, it must ensure its `onXXX` methods remain thread safe.
   - §3.9 relaxation: issuing a non-positive `request()` will not stop the current stream but signal an error via `RxJavaPlugins.onError`.

-From a user's perspective, if one was using the the `subscribe` methods other than `Flowable.subscribe(Subscriber<? super T>)`, there is no need to do anything regarding this change and there is no extra penalty for it.
+From a user's perspective, if one was using the `subscribe` methods other than `Flowable.subscribe(Subscriber<? super T>)`, there is no need to do anything regarding this change and there is no extra penalty for it.

 If one was using `Flowable.subscribe(Subscriber<? super T>)` with the built-in RxJava `Subscriber` implementations such as `DisposableSubscriber`, `TestSubscriber` and `ResourceSubscriber`, there is a small runtime overhead (one `instanceof` check) associated when the code is not recompiled against 2.0.7.